3 May 2025: Constitution, Community and Modern Celebrations in Poland

 3 May in everyday life – what is worth knowing?

-- The celebration of the Blessed Virgin Mary of the Queen of Poland is celebrated in the Church, but it is not an ordained holiday – participation in mass is voluntary.
+• The celebration of the Blessed Virgin Mary Queen of Poland is celebrated in the Church, but it is not holiday ordered – participation in mass is voluntary.

 Community and modern patriotism